Invariance Properties of Controlled Stochastic Nonlinear Systems under Information Constraints: A brief literature review

 The studies of nonlinear systems have typically considered deterministic systems that are noise-free systems controlled over discrete noiseless channels.
 In this context, Nair et al.~\cite{Nea} introduced the notion of \emph{topological feedback entropy} (in analogy to topological entropy for dynamical systems \cite{AKM}) for discrete-time systems to characterize the smallest average rate of information above which the state can be kept inside a compact controlled invariant set.
 They also characterized the smallest data rate for stabilization to an equilibrium point as the log-sum of the unstable eigenvalues of the linearization.
 Colonius \& Kawan in \cite{CKa} introduced the notion of \emph{invariance entropy} for continuous-time systems for the same stabilization objective.
-When adapted to the same (discrete-time) setting, the two notions are equivalent, as was shown in \cite{CKN}.
+When adapted to the same (discrete-time) setting, the two notions are equivalent, see \cite{CKN}.
 A comprehensive review of these concepts is provided in \cite{Kaw}.
 We also note that recently a concept of metric invariance entropy based on conditionally invariant measures was established in \cite{Co2}.

-Other studies on control of nonlinear systems over communication channels have focused on constructive schemes (and not on converse theorems), primarily for noise-free systems and channels, see, e.g., \cite{baillieul2004data,de2004stabilizability,liberzon2005stabilization}.
+Further studies on control of nonlinear systems over communication channels have focused on constructive schemes (and not on converse theorems), primarily for noise-free systems and channels, see, e.g., \cite{baillieul2004data,de2004stabilizability,liberzon2005stabilization}.

 We also emphasize that for nonlinear systems the problems of local stabilization (stabilization to a point), semi-global stabilization (set invariance) and global stabilization (as in the stochastic stabilization criterion considered here) are fundamentally different from each other, while for linear systems they can all be handled with similar methods, leading to the above-mentioned data-rate theorem in each case.
 This is related to the fact that for linear systems any local (dynamical or control-theoretic) property is a global property as well.
 For nonlinear systems, linearization techniques work well for local problems, for semi-global problems only under specific assumptions and for global problems almost not at all.
 In addition, the presence of (possibly unbounded and additive) noise requires an approach fundamentally different from the machinery utilized for local stabilization problems.